jessecambon/jessecambon.github.io/_posts/2019-12-8-practical-tidy-evaluation.md

 Now let’s say we wanted to repeat this calculation multiple times *while changing which variable we group by*.
-A brute force method to accomplish this would be to copy and paste our code as many times as necessary and replace “cyl” with our new variable names.
-However that’s inefficient especially if our code gets more complicated, requires many iterations, or requires further development.
+A brute force method to accomplish this would be to copy and paste our code as many times as necessary and modify the group by variable in each iteration.
+However, this is inefficient especially if our code gets more complicated, requires many iterations, or requires further development.

 To avoid this inelegant solution you might think to store the name of a variable inside of another variable like this `groupby_var <- "vs"`.